makabongwe47/alx-system_engineering-develops/0x02-shell_redirections/README.md

-Display the character of a confused smiley
+ Display the content in the /etc/password file